 However, having a unified company goal helps every department at your company have a clear understanding of what’s expected of them regardless of the work setup they are in.
 This encourages inter-departmental collaboration, a more streamlined communication for every department, and allows leaders at your organization to map a plan of action on how they will contribute to reaching the overall company goal.

 Now, more than ever, making sure that goals and plans are clearly and concisely communicated is a must.
 Because of transitioning to a remote work setup, leaders must be able to relay to every member of their team a clear outline of what’s expected of them.
-The more goals you’ll be outlining, the more confusion it would be for them.
+The more goals you’ll be outlining, the more confusing it would be for them.

 Business leaders must be able to drill down into a goal that’s most important for the organization.
 Afterward, that goal must be cascaded to every department, giving departmental leaders the freedom to create their plan of action. , will increase their focus and productivity.
 In addition, this will prevent them from outlining goals and projects that are not really relevant to your business and reduce unproductive activities.